ju-sh/dtcalc/README.md

 -->

 ## Contribute
 This package was hastily put-together as part of an event and as a result almost certainly has got bugs.
-If you spot any, please tell me about it. :)
+If you spot any, please join in or tell me about it. :)

 ## Todo